maziac/DeZog/design/Disassembly.md

 If it is the first byte of an opcode additionally it receives the CODE_FIRST flag.
 If it is data it gets the DATA flag.

-Note: as these are flags, combinations are unlikely, but possible. e.g. an address with CODE could also have the DATA attribute if it is e.g. self-modifying code.
+Note: as these are flags combinations are possible.
+E.g. an address with could have attributes CODE, CODE_FIRST, ASSIGNED and FLOW_ANALYZED set.

-The other important structure is the 'addressQueue' which holds a number of known addresses that have been stepped through.
-I.e. addresses that for sure share the CODE|CODE_FIRST attribute.

-When starting a disassembly these addresses are used as entry points into the disassembly.
+When starting a disassembly the former stepped addresses are used as entry points into the disassembly.

-The original z80dismblr works only on 64k without paging/memory banks.
-There are some strategies to overcome the limitation.

 The disassembly takes a little time, not much but too much to do it on every step.